lukaszknysak/F5-Access-Policy-Manager-APM-Solution-Guide/README.md

 **Module 2 is now complete.**

 ## Module 3
-## Module 3: Server-Side Single Sign-On
+## Module 3: Server-Side Single Sign-On and Webtop Access Policy Build

 The purpose of this lab is to demonstrate Single Sign-On capabilities of APM.
 The SSO Credential Mapping action enables users to forward stored user names and passwords to applications and servers automatically, without having to input credentials repeatedly.
 This allows single sign-on (SSO) functionality for secure user access.
 As different applications and resources support different authentication mechanisms, the SSO system may be required to store and transform credentials to meet these requirements.
 For example, username and password may be transformed into forms-based authentication, a SAML assertion into Kerberos or Kerberos authentication into SAML.